 When you’re slim, people ask ‘Are you okay?
 Are you sure you’re eating well and not starving yourself?
 Are you watching your weight?’ and when you do put on weight the response is ‘You have put on weight!
 You’re too fat!
 You’re not pretty anymore because of the fat!.
 These statement are not compliments, there’s always a better way to say all of these things without being unfeeling.
-In this article, we examine the social ill, body shaming and its effects.
+In this article, we examine the mental effects of body shaming.

 Body shaming has become a problem as people take their own insecurities and aim them at other people to make themselves feel better.
 Body shaming, while common in both genders, is especially harmful to women.
 Comments like these are why both guys and girls have such low self-esteem.
 Body shaming is causing teenagers nowadays to be insecure.

 Today’s generation does not see wrong in expressing their opinions which isn’t wrong in itself, but shutting out anyone with a different body type than them is not okay.
 This phenomenon has become so bad that young girls fear becoming fat and engage in dieting or binge eating.
 It also said that girls as young as five years old are worried about the way they look and their size.
 And one in four seven year old girls have tried to lose weight at least once.
 Also, one third of young boys aged 8-12 are dieting to lose weight.
 These statistics on both sexes indicate that body shaming has the power of negative effects on someone.

 People with untoward intentions find it easy to say “her body is so flat,” and “He’s fat, that makes him so ugly,” and “you need to lose weight”.
 Nobody chooses the body they have.
 Everyone is born into that body without a choice.
 If someone is healthy then it should not matter what they look like to anyone but themselves.